Lazarof/hpsusali/README.md

         H0100-0206-01 Negotiated R.Revenue
         H0100-0208-01 Reward Redemption

+##the digits 12 13 14 15 for/from 1C

-## the digits 12 13 visually define the data type
+## the digits 16 17 visually define the data type

          00 - an informative line
          01 - a value obtained from the initial data.